-Behind The Rise Of The Anti-Trump Twitter Conspiracy Theorists
+The New Twitter Detectives Want To Bring Down Trump Without Becoming Alex Jones

-While the White House pushes alternative facts, anti-Trumpers and voices on the left are launching their own 140 character investigations and growing ever-more conspiratorial.
+While the White House pushes alternative facts, anti-Trumpers and voices on the left are launching their own 140-character investigations and growing ever more conspiratorial.

-Just after 3:00 A.M. last Friday morning, Huffington Post contributor and progressive advocate Alex Mohajer set to work on a brief investigative project on Twitter.
-Pulling together red marker-circled articles, graphs, and screenshots from numerous financial websites, he rifled off 16 tweets with prosecutorial zeal and one ambitious goal: to build a compelling case linking Donald Trump to Russia’s $11 Billion sale of its oil giant, Rosneft.
+Just after 3 a.m. last Friday morning, Huffington Post contributor and progressive advocate Alex Mohajer set to work on a brief investigative project on Twitter.
+Pulling together red marker–circled articles, graphs, and screenshots from numerous financial websites, he rifled off 16 tweets with prosecutorial zeal and one ambitious goal: to build a compelling case linking Donald Trump to Russia’s $11 billion sale of its oil giant, Rosneft.

-“It’s getting harder to ignore growing evidence that Trump was involved with Russian oil deal,” Mohajer wrote after compling his tweets into a longer Twitter Moments thread.
+“It’s getting harder to ignore growing evidence that Trump was involved with Russian oil deal,” Mohajer wrote after compiling his tweets into a longer Twitter Moments thread.
 “CONCLUSION?
 Koch-backed front cos financed climate deniers/alt-right, took control of govt while Trump diverts attn for Exxon, Koch, Rosneft,” he wrote.
 A minute later he offered a hedge: “ALTERNATIVE CONCLUSION: I am batshit crazy and need some sleep!
 Good night world.
 I will be curious to see if others are able to confirm.”

 Mohajer wasn’t wrong to assume that others might try to confirm his tweetstorm.
 Since the election, he’s emerged as one of a number of vigilante investigators dutifully entering evidence into Twitter’s court of public opinion in hope of exposing corruption in Trumpland.
 Now that Trump is exercising his presidential power, the tweetstorms are intensifying — and growing ever-more conspiratorial.
 Unlike their more fantastical Infowars analogs, these vigilante investigators steer clear of explicit allegations, hewing instead to grave insinuations.
-Their evidence is almost exclusively rooted in already-published reporting; They sift through the tea leaves of unconnected media stories, raising questions yet to be answered by the professionals.
+Their evidence is almost exclusively rooted in already-published reporting; they sift through the tea leaves of unconnected media stories, raising questions yet to be answered by the professionals.

 Call it the Alex Jonesification of the left or the rise of the Blue Detectives — the pure id of a strand of conspiratorial thought of the left and the anti-Trump movement.
 It’s intriguing and eyeroll-inspiring all at once, but for the #resistance crowd it’s a mooring force.
-Most of all, it’s an effective messaging tactic: it’s designed to go viral, to spark outrage — and perhaps even action.
+Most of all, it’s an effective messaging tactic: It’s designed to go viral, to spark outrage — and perhaps even action.

 If you spend enough time online, you’ll see Blue Detectives springing up everywhere.
-Two weeks ago, Google engineer Yonatan Zunger’s wrote a post on Medium that went viral.
+Two weeks ago, Google engineer Yonatan Zunger wrote a post on Medium that went viral.
 In it, he laid out a succession of “raw news reports” suggesting that the haphazard rollout and enforcement of Trump’s refugee ban across the country “was the trial balloon for a coup d’etat against the United States.”
 In the spirit of Silicon Valley A/B testing “it gave them useful information,” he argued.
-But as some, including Slate, have pointed out, Zunger’s post sometimes elides fact in favor of intrigue; His suggestion that the Department of Homeland Security could become a force loyal to the President alone, for example, does not acknowledge that DHS secretary Kelly was reportedly unaware of the administration’s immigration order until just moments before Trump signed it.
+But as some, including Slate, have pointed out, Zunger’s post sometimes elides fact in favor of intrigue: His suggestion that the Department of Homeland Security could become a force loyal to the President alone, for example, does not acknowledge that DHS Secretary John Kelly was reportedly unaware of the administration’s immigration order until just moments before Trump signed it.

-On Twitter, especially, the Blue Detectives are increasingly active in theorizing that Trump and his associates are involved in a dizzying multi-dimensional plot — and, crucially, are always ten steps ahead of the American public.
+On Twitter, especially, the Blue Detectives are increasingly active in theorizing that Trump and his associates are involved in a dizzying multidimensional plot — and, crucially, are always 10 steps ahead of the American public.
 Perhaps the most infamous example comes from technology and business strategist Eric Garland’s “game theory” tweetstorm, which suggests a cunning on the part of the Trump administration and Russia to distract, dodge, and outwit the American public while bolstering its coffers and power.
-That 127-tweet screed plows through the last few decades of U.S. foreign policy ultimately arriving at a patriotic-but-empty conclusion, devoid of any compelling revelations about Russia.
+That 127-tweet screed plows through the last few decades of US foreign policy, ultimately arriving at a patriotic but empty conclusion devoid of any compelling revelations about Russia.

 This new online conspiracy culture can’t be fully divorced from an election affected more than usual by an actual conspiracy.
 Russian interference in favor of Trump was open, on state media, and covert, through hacking, which has been widely and convincingly documented.
 Intelligence agencies have also begun to confirm the credibility, CNN and BuzzFeed News reported Friday, of some elements of a dossier assembled by a former top British spy — though not the most lurid allegations of Russian blackmail.
-And the Washington Post recently reported that Trump’s National Security Advisor, Mike Flynn, had made false statements about his contacts with the Russian ambassador.
+And the Washington Post recently reported that Trump’s national security adviser, Mike Flynn, had made false statements about his contacts with the Russian ambassador.

 Meanwhile on Twitter, writers with a flair for what could be true and a good sense for their audience have taken those investigations well past the brink of what they know.
 The most effective of the bunch is Adam Khan, a former marketing consultant and tech guru turned Twitter investigator.
-Khan, who goes by the handle @khanoisseur, is an indefatigable presence on Twitter.
-Each day he monomaniacally strings together observations, charts and images into detailed tweetstorms that rack up thousands of retweets.
+Khan, who goes by the handle @Khanoisseur, is an indefatigable presence on Twitter.
+Each day he monomaniacally strings together observations, charts, and images into detailed tweetstorms that rack up thousands of retweets.
 None of them make news, but they raise questions and do attract eyeballs.

-The images —mostly screenshots from deeply reported coverage of Russia and the Trump organization — are frequently annotated with red type, arrows and lines that encourage the reader to follow Khan’s logic.
+The images — mostly screenshots from deeply reported coverage of Russia and the Trump organization — are frequently annotated with red type, arrows, and lines that encourage the reader to follow Khan’s logic.
 Veterans of forums like Reddit will see aesthetic parallels between Khan’s work and some of that site’s more conspiratorial r/findbostonbombers-style threads.

 It is a digital updating of Glenn Beck’s famous blackboard, whose eraser was especially effective on the distinction between correlation and causation.
 But this is a form of vigilante investigation that’s native to the internet; Gawker once described it as “Chart Brut — a digital middle-ground between the string-and-thumbtack cork-board flowcharts favored by premium cable obsessives like Rust Cohle and Carrie Mathison and the meaningless tangles of agency responsibilities beloved by security-apparatus bureaucrats.”